Back to Blog

 A mid-size corporate firm used Claude to accelerate due diligence on a $45 million acquisition.
 The team uploaded hundreds of pages of target company contracts and asked Claude to extract and summarize key provisions: change-of-control clauses, assignment restrictions, termination triggers, and indemnification obligations.

-Result: The review that would have taken a team of three associates two weeks was completed in three days.
+Result: The firm reports that a review which would have taken a team of three associates two weeks was completed in three days.
 The partner overseeing the deal estimated 4+ hours saved per associate per week during the engagement, and the team caught two problematic change-of-control provisions that might have been overlooked in a manual review compressed by deadline pressure.

 Use Case 2: Insurance Coverage Analysis